 Energy efficiency, environmental sustainability and the quality and performance of our existing building stock are all major issues which are going to remain very important for the foreseeable future.
 We hope you find these issues as interesting as we do.

-You can also download a full transcript of the video here.
+You can download a summary transcript of this PAS 2035 video interview here.